awsdocs/iam-user-guide/doc_source/tutorial_users-self-manage-mfa-and-creds.md

 # IAM tutorial: Permit users to manage their credentials and MFA settings<a name="tutorial_users-self-manage-mfa-and-creds"></a>

-You can permit your users to manage their own multi\-factor authentication \(MFA\) devices and credentials on the **My Security Credentials** page\.
+You can permit your users to manage their own multi\-factor authentication \(MFA\) devices and credentials on the **My security credentials** page\.
 You can use the AWS Management Console to configure credentials \(access keys, passwords, signing certificates, and SSH public keys\) and MFA devices for your users\.
 This is useful for a small number of users\.
 But that task could quickly become time consuming as the number of users grows\.
 Security best practices specify that users should regularly change their passwords and rotate their access keys\.
 They should also delete or deactivate credentials that are not needed\.
 We also highly recommend that they use MFA for sensitive operations\.
 This tutorial shows you how to enable these best practices without burdening your administrators\.

 This tutorial shows how to allow users to access AWS services, but **only** when they sign in with MFA\.
 If they are not signed in with an MFA device, then users cannot access other services\.